-The Transfer & Career Center’s mission is to help students achieve their transfer and career goals by providing students with the tools and guidance to be successful.
+The Transfer Center’s mission is to help students achieve their transfer goals by providing students with the tools and guidance to be successful.
 The center supports the modalities of in-person and online services.
 The center staff assists students to identify a major or field of interest.
 The center also provides access to online tools and one-on-one assistance to help prepare students for the transfer process.
+The center staff can help students understand the eligibility criteria and the admissions process for CSU, UC, Private, and Out-of-State institutions.
 The center strives to provide educational equity by addressing the diverse needs of the EVC student population.
-The center staff can help students understand the eligibility criteria and the admissions process for CSU, UC, and private institutions through the use of web-based tools and resources.
-The center is also a place to explore careers, choose a major, and connect with employers.

 Transfer Center Services

 - ADT (AA-T, AS-T) Informational Workshops

 - Cal State East Bay TAG